 Mary Anne offers private 1-1 music therapy sessions at her quiet and confidential studio in Ipswich.

-She has 7 years music therapy experience working with children, adolescents, and adults with depression, anxiety, attachment disorders, learning disabilities, autism, social, emotional and behavioural problems, brain injury, and with people suffering from dementia.
+Since 2014 she has been working with children, adolescents, and adults with depression, anxiety, attachment disorders, learning disabilities, autism, social, emotional and behavioural problems, brain injury, and with people suffering from dementia.

 Her work is tailored to the needs of each person, and sessions may include the following: free-improvisation on a range of musical instruments; singing and working on finding an authentic 'voice'; song-writing; listening to and talking about music together; using music to regulate mood and reduce anxiety.
 Music therapy can be a powerful way of developing and strengthening the creativity and resilience in a child, particularly if they find themselves struggling in school or with their peers.